LGBTQA+ Center staff are available by phone, email and Zoom to support students remotely.Watch Welcome Video

 How it Works

-The Lavender Closet is open during the Center's open hours (10 am to 5 pm, Monday through Friday).
+The Lavender Closet is open during the Center's open hours.
 Stop by the Center to request access to the space to donate or pick out clothes.
 All donations must be machine washed and in good condition.
 There are gender neutral restrooms on the third floor for you to try items on if desired.

 The Lavender Closet Clothing Exchange seeks to provide all UNL students* with free and discreet access to identity affirming clothing and accessories.
 When students feel comfortable and validated in their expression, they are free to focus on forwarding their education and pursuing their dreams.